kasperdanielhansen/massay/api.md

+# Terminology

+We have a `MultiAssayExperiment`.
+This is a collection of experiments of class `Experiment`.

+Each `Experiment` contains a standard Bioconductor class such as `ExpressionSet` or similar.
+There is a set of possible classes that can be put inside an `Experiment`.
+This is controlled by the class union `ValidExperimentClasses`.
+To add a class to this union, it is required that the class supports a certain API which is still to be defined.
+Currently, the class union consists of `eSet` and `SummarizedExperiment`.

+Furthermore, `Experiment` is actually of class `SerializedExperiment` (data on disk) or `LoadedExperiment` (data in memory).
+Currently, we don't expect a serialized experiment to be able to do much more than load it; for example we cannot see the associated pheno data in any way.

+A `LoadedExperiment` is simple.
+We have `@experiment` slot which directly contains the actualy underlying class and then there is a `@tag` (experiment name).
+We will probably add a bit more going forward.

+A `MultiAssayExperiment` contains a list of `Experiment`s.

+## Terminology issues

+Current, I use "experiment" both for the class and its slot, so `getExperiment(LoadedExperiment)` will return for example an `ExpressionSet` or whatever is needed.

+## To do

+Currently no `Experiment` class; we should make it virtual.

 # An API for multassay containers

 eHub is a multiassay container representing a number of assays with corresponding Bioconductor classes.